lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ### NMAR Analysis

+The column `tags` could be **Not Missing at Random**.
+In the process of collecting data of the recipes, the recipe providers could not know which categories or tags they should use for the `tags` column.
+So they just put an empty list which could be considered as "unfaithful" data.
+So, this missingness in `tags` column depends on itself rather than other columns.

+#If there is a column contains  n order to make `tags` column

 ### Missingness Dependency

-#### Define function

-#### Question1: Whether or not the missingness of description column is dependent on n_steps column?
+#### Question1: Whether or not themissingness of `description` column is dependent on `n_steps` column?

+Zichen thinks that `description` column's missingness does not depend on `n_steps` column.
+However Hyunsoo disagrees, so they decide to test Zichen's statement.

+If the distribution of `n_steps` column when `description` column is missing is similar to the distribution of `n_steps` column when `description` column is not missing that means `n_steps` column has no influence in `description` column's missingness.

+So they formed the null and alternative hypothesis for permutation testing to test this question.

+- **Null hypothesis: The distribution of n_steps column when description is missing is similar to the distribution of n_steps column when description is not missing.**

-##### Null hypothesis: The missingness of description column is dependent on n_steps column.
+- **Alternative hypothesis: The distribution of n_steps column when description is missing is not similar to the distribution of n_steps column when description is not missing.**

-##### Alternative hypothesis:The missingness of description column is independent on n_steps column

-We will do a permutation test to investgate our hypothesis.
+We will use the absolute mean difference as our test statistic because there is no directional difference.

+If the p-value of permutation test is smaller than the significance **level 5% (0.05)**, we reject the null hypothesis, vice versa.

+##### Observed Statistics : 1.076055901256069

+Their observed value for permutation testing is 1.076.
+They permutated the n_steps column and compare with the returned result with the observed value to calculate the p-value.

+##### P - Value : 0.043

+###### 0.043 < 0.05

-##### We conclude the permu_steps_diff p-value < 0.05(as threshold), so we fail to reject the null hypothesis, indicating that The missingness of rating is dependent on the minutes column.
-The missingness of rating is missing at random(MAR)
+We conclude the permu_steps_diff p-value (0.043) < 0.05, so we reject the null hypothesis, indicating that the missingness of description is dependent on the n_step column.
+The missingness of description is missing at random(MAR)

+##### We reject the null hypothesis.

+It indicates that the distribution of n_steps column when description is missing is similar to the distribution of n_steps column when description is not missing.

 <iframe src="asset/fig5.html" width=600 height=400 frameBorder=0></iframe>

+Fig5 shows the n_step difference distribution from the n_steps permutation test.
+The x axis is the step difference and teh y axis is the percentage it appears in the permutation test.
+The redline shows here represent our observed data and the total proportion on its right add up to 0.043.

 <iframe src="asset/fig6.html" width=600 height=400 frameBorder=0></iframe>

-#### Question2: Whether or not the missingness of description column is dependent on protein column
+#### Question2: Whether or not the missingness of description column is dependent on protein column?

+Zichen thinks that `description` column's missingness does not depend on `protein` column.
+However Hyunsoo disagrees, so they decide to test Zichen's statement.

+If the distribution of protein column when description is missing is similar to the distribution of protein column when description is not missing that means `protein` column has no influence in `description` column's missingness.

+So they formed the null and alternative hypothesis for permutation testing to test this question.

-##### Null hypothesis: The missingness of description is dependent on the protein column.
+- **Null hypothesis: The distribution of protein column when description is missing is similar to the distribution of protein column when description is not missing.**

-##### Alternative hypothesis:The missingness of description is independent on the protein column.
+- **Alternative hypothesis:The distribution of protein column when description is missing is not similar to the distribution of protein column when description is not missing.**

+We will use the absolute mean difference as our test statistic because there is no directional difference.

+If the p-value of permutation test is smaller than the significance level **5% (0.05)**, we reject the null hypothesis, vice versa.

+##### Observed Statistics : 4.661309105518065

+The observed value for permutation testing is 4.66.
+They permutated the protein column and compare with the returned result with the observed value to calculate the p-value.

+##### P - Value : 0.239

+###### 0.239 < 0.05

-We will do a permutation test to investgate our hypothesis.
+##### We fail to reject the null hypothesis.

+It indicates that the distribution of protein column when description is missing is similar to the distribution of protein column when description is not missing.
+We conclude the permu_protein_diff p-value (0.239) > 0.05, so we fail to reject the null hypothesis, indicating that The missingness of description is not dependent on the protein column.

-##### We conclude the permu_protein p-value > 0.05(as threshold), so we reject the null hypothesis, indicating that The missingness of rating is independent on the minutes column.
+We conclude the permu_protein p-value > 0.05(as threshold), so we reject the null hypothesis, indicating that The missingness of rating is independent on the minutes column.
 The missingness of rating is missing completely at random(MCAR)

 <iframe src="asset/fig7.html" width=600 height=400 frameBorder=0></iframe>

-<iframe src="asset/fig8.html" width=600 height=400 frameBorder=0></iframe>
+Fig7 shows the protein difference distribution from the protein permutation test.
+The x axis is the protein difference and the y axis is the percentage it appears in the permutation test.
+The redline shows here represent our observed data(4.66) and the total proportion on its right add up to 0.239.

 ---